xeals/lapilai/README.md

 Documentation for the mobile video game Lapis Re:LiGHTs, translated and compiled by fans.

+## Contributing

+We welcome all contributions, corrections, and suggestions to make the guide and its offerings even better.
+Anything from a spelling or grammar correction to an entirely new section is appreciated.
+Before opening an issue or a pull request, give the [contributing guidelines](CONTRIBUTING.md) a read.

 ## License

 Copyright 2021 xeals and contributors from the Lapis Re:LiGHTs fan Discord